-“The term “post-music” is as much a provocation or thought experiment as it is a serious attempt to map a nascent era, genre, or trend.
-An attempt to help steer our minds along potential trajectories of new cultural production, we could just as easily use alternating (although not interchangeable) terms like infra-music, ultra-music, or even unsound – defined by Steve Goodman in Sonic Warfare: Sound, Affect and the Ecology of Fear as “sounds not yet heard”.…more
+“An attempt to help steer our minds along potential trajectories of new cultural production, we could just as easily use alternating (although not interchangeable) terms like infra-music, ultra-music, or even unsound – defined by Steve Goodman in Sonic Warfare: Sound, Affect and the Ecology of Fear as “sounds not yet heard”, reports the UK based artist-researcher duo Y7.…more

 “In this post, Dakta Dub, with inputs from Roy Dipankar, takes us through the idiosyncrasies of Indian bureaucracy and cultural spheres that they navigated prior to their sound system launch, and lessons to take into the future of sound system culture in India..”…more